Orbital Services Corporation (OSCorp)

 Grant in 2012

-Daylight Solutions, Inc. develops and manufactures advanced molecular detection and imaging systems for various sectors, including scientific research, life sciences, industrial process control, and defense.
-The company offers cutting-edge external cavity quantum cascade laser technology, including mid-infrared tunable and fixed wavelength lasers, as well as accessories like amplified MCT detectors.
-Its product range encompasses analytical instruments for cancer and stem cell research, digital pathology, and personalized medicine, alongside sensors and imaging solutions for industrial applications in sectors such as pharmaceuticals, petrochemicals, and environmental monitoring.
-In the defense arena, Daylight Solutions produces high-power laser systems for aircraft protection and multi-spectral beacons for military use.
-Founded in 2004 and based in San Diego, California, the company distributes its products globally, serving markets in North America, Europe, and Asia.
-As of June 2017, it operates as a subsidiary of DRS Technologies, Inc.
+Daylight Solutions, Inc. develops advanced molecular detection and imaging systems tailored for scientific research, life sciences, industrial process control, and defense applications.
+The company specializes in external cavity quantum cascade laser technology, providing mid-infrared tunable and fixed-wavelength lasers along with various accessories, including amplified MCT detectors.
+Its product offerings encompass analytical instruments for cancer and stem cell research, cellular profiling, and personalized medicine, as well as sensors for industrial monitoring in sectors such as pharmaceuticals and environmental management.
+Additionally, Daylight Solutions manufactures tunable lasers for scientific applications and non-invasive medical diagnostics, catering to both military and homeland security markets.
+Founded in 2004 and headquartered in San Diego, California, the company distributes its products globally, serving clients in multiple countries across Europe and Asia.

 Grant in 2012